 younger than 55 in the year you leave your job, hit with a 10%

-ratio of the time after 2008 the property was used as a vacation
+ratio of time after 2008 that the house was a second home to the

 Use an installment sale of real estate to defer a tax